-Looking for the best things to do in Milan in 3 days?
-Searching for the perfect 3-day Milan itinerary?
+Are you looking for the best things to do in Milan in 3 days, as a first-timer?
+Or are you searching for the perfect 3-day Milan itinerary?
 You’re in the right place.

-Attracting on average 12 million visitors every year, Milan is the second most visited city in Italy.
+Attracting more than 12 million visitors every year, Milan is the second most visited city in Italy.
 This should come as no surprise, as Milan is one of Italy’s most exciting cities and offers visitors thousands of things to do.
 Museums, historical sites, world-class theatre, and international events like Fashion Week and Design Week – Milan truly has it all.
 With all these options, organizing a trip to Milan can be a bit overwhelming for first-time visitors.
-For this reason, we’ve put together a recommended 3 day Milan itinerary that will help you get through the best things to do in Milan in 3 days.
+For this reason, we’ve put together a recommended 3-day Milan itinerary that will help you get through the best things to do in Milan in 3 days.

 Our suggested Milan itinerary has you visiting all the city’s most famous landmarks (e.g., Duomo, Brera, and Navigli) as well as some of the city’s lesser-known attractions.
 Without further ado, let’s explore the best things to do in Milan in 3 days.